-is currently enrolled in the RMA Comparative Literary Studies at Utrecht University.
-After majoring in English Language and Culture and minoring in Gender Studies, Sven is interested in the field of transgender studies, the various ways in which marginalized people write and fight back and the connections that exist between scholarship and activism.
+is currently enrolled in the RMA Gender Studies at Utrecht University.
+After graduating in English Language and Culture (BA) and Comparative Literature (RMA), Sven is mainly working in the field of transgender studies, interested in the various ways in which marginalized people write and fight back.
+Besides doing research, Sven also writes poetry and (short) stories.

 graduated from the University of Aberdeen with a degree in Literature and International Relations.
 Her interests lie across the fields of Trauma Literature, remembrance of war and atrocity, visual politics, Political Islam and environmentalism.
 She has previously written on visual refugee discourse, neo-Ottomanism, Algerian protest songs and the representation of 9/11 jumpers in literature.
 In her future research she aims to explore the intersection of the two disciplines further by studying literature, visual art and music as International Relations.

 is currently a student of the RMA Comparative Literary Studies at Utrecht University.
 She obtained her BSc International Development Studies at Wageningen University, where she focused primarily on marginalized entities, activism and nature conservation.
 In her previous research, she engaged with (the intersection of) convivial conservation, Indigenous people and non-human existence.
 In doing so, embracing different onto-epistemologies in-and-beyond literature has been, and still is, a common thread in her research.
 Her current fields of interests include posthumanism, counter-narratives, animal studies and ecocriticism.